from lec_utils import *

 - As we saw last class, a query keeps rows that satisfy conditions.

-For instance, to see the individual penguins with a'bill_length_mm'
+For instance, to see the individual penguins with a'bill_length_mm'over 47 mm:

 # This is a query, NOT a filter for the purposes of this slide.